 One of the keys for best display quality is proper monitor calibration – this makes sure the monitor will display colors as they actually are.
 Some really high-end monitors come with built-in calibration but in most cases you'll need a separate calibration kit.
 Read our guide to the best monitor calibration kits for more.

-It's the final piece in the home photography puzzle – a printer!
+It's a vital piece in the home photography puzzle – a printer!
 There are lots of good online labs you can use, but having your own printer means you can get prints right there and then, and in exactly the sizes you need.

 If you are looking for a budget solution, check out our guide to the best all-in-one printer for home working, or our top ten choices for the best wireless printer.
 We also have a guide to the best portable printers for quick and simple prints in smaller sizes.